JasonMarkol/Trickle-Down-Mindset--Book-Note/README.md

 “Cheating discipline doesn’t work”.
 # Idea

+# Rule
+“But I ’ ll tell you something, ” he continued, pointing at the door, “ every employee in this company thinks I have the answers.
+They think that I have a plan.
+I ’ ve got news for you: there really is no grand plan.
+We have only partial knowledge of how it is going to go.
+But if I were going to tell this to the people who work for me, they wouldn ’ t believe it for a minute. ”

+# 1
 Whatever my accomplishments, all of the things I loved were rooted in the dreams and goals I had as a child…and in the ways I had managed to fulfill almost all of them. <br/>